VigneshEjil-Auto/WeatherDataAPI_Carta/README.md

 - Passed the mandatory param to build the request .
 - Used data provider to run for different data combinations.
 - Used De-serialization approach( JSON - Object) to validate the response
-- Created object for JosnPath and validated the resposne fields .
+- Created object for JsonPath and validated the response fields .
-- Used enums to store the final values
+- Used enums to store the final values.

 **Required in Framwork**